Ram81/pirlnav/README.md

       title={Habitat-Web: Learning Embodied Object-Search Strategies from Human Demonstrations at Scale}, author={Ram Ramrakhya and Eric Undersander and Dhruv Batra and Abhishek Das}, year={2022},
-      booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, }
+      booktitle={{Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, }
 ```